Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: Compatible surface train track decompositions

 \begin{lemma}\Label{TforY}~ \begin{itemize} \item The edge graph of $T_{Y, H}'$ is, at least, $\frac{\del}{ 3}$ away from the singular set of $E^1_{Y, H}$; \item $T_{Y, H}'$ is $\del$-Hausdorff close to $T_{Y, H}$ in $E^1_{Y, H}$; \item $T_{X, H}$ is semi-diffeomorphic to $T_{Y, H}'$; \item $T_{X, H}$ changes semi-continuously in $H$; \item $T_{Y, H}$ changes semi-continuously in $H$, and the realization of $W$ on $T_{X, H}$. \end{itemize} \end{lemma} \begin{proof}

-First three assertions follows from the construction of $T_{X, H}$ and $T_{Y, H}$.
+The first three assertions follow from the construction of $T_{X, H}$ and $T_{Y, H}$.
 The semi-continuity of $T_{X, H}$ is given by its construction and the semi-continuity of $\tt_{X, H}$ (\Cref{EuclideanTraintarck}).
 Similarly, the semi-continuity of $T_{Y, H}$ follows from its construction and the semi-continuity of $\tt_{Y, H}$. \end{proof}